Mission: Teen Court’s mission is to use positive peer pressure to encourage at-risk youth to make informed and positive choices.

 Teen Court meets the first and third Monday of the month from 5:30 to 8:00pm.
 This tends to vary based on referrals and amount of youth assigned to a hearing on hearing nights.

 Teen Court trainings are held every October.
 Teen Court is always taking applications and willing to train new volunteers all times of the year.

 355 Unit B S. Fayetteville St.

 Asheboro, NC 27203

-- Teen Court is for juvenile offenders who have committed a misdemeanor crime for the first time.
-All proceedings are conducted by trained youth volunteers.
+- ● All Teen Court proceedings are conducted by trained youth volunteers.

 Teen Court could not operate successfully without the support of our volunteer Judges.

 Teen Court always welcomes volunteers to serve as Judge during hearings.